Jupiter1994/lya-tf/README.md

 ## THALAS/Lya-TF
-TensorFlow Hydrodynamics Analysis for Lyman Alpha Simulations (THALAS), originally named Lya-TF.
+TensorFlow Hydrodynamics Analysis for Lyman Alpha Simulations (THALAS), originally named Lya-TF, is a fully differentiable tool for mapping fields of baryonic properties (baryon density, temperature, and velocity) to Lyman-alpha optical depth.
 Based on the C++ toolkit Gimlet.

+## Dark Matter Reconstruction Demo
+[Here](https://colab.research.google.com/drive/1hc8YgpVpT5k57tXn5Il8BCGYrtDrAEX6?usp=sharing) is a simple demonstration of using THALAS to reconstruct a dark matter (DM) density field from a given Lyman-alpha optical depth field.
+It uses the Fluctuating Gunn-Peterson Approximation (FGPA) to map DM density to baryonic properties, while THALAS maps the baryon fields to optical depth.

 ## Tutorial
 1. Activate the Conda environment specified by lya-tf.yml.